 - Contact Person: Mr. Sonam Dorjay

-- Attributes: Very good friend of mine, knows DoW and its vision very well, very down to earth local ready to support & help other locals of the village
+- Attributes: A very good friend of mine, knows DevilOnWheels and its vision very well, very down to earth local ready to support & help other locals of the village

 - Location: Hanle, Khaldo